 Cost Behavior: Fixed and Variable Costs

 As mentioned before, there is no obligation for the internal analysis of costs.
-Managers and consultants brought in to provide organizations advice will have to develop their own systems and rationality to make sense of cost-related data.
-There are, however, widely used basic categorizations of cost and cost behavior helpful for in-depth analy- sis.
-To be able to make essential decisions it is important for managers to understand how costs and revenues will vary with different activity levels (different units of produc- tion or sales).
+Managers and consultants brought in to provide organizations with advice will have to develop their own systems and rationality to make sense of cost-related data.
+There are, however, widely used basic categorizations of cost and cost behavior helpful for in-depth analysis.
+To be able to make essential decisions managers must understand how costs and revenues will vary with different activity levels (different units of production or sales).
 One such method of categorization is the distinction between ﬁxed and variable costs.
 This information is required to answer questions, such as

 How will costs and revenues change if volume is increased/decreased by X percent?